ucsb/campus-cloud-docs/pages/getting-started.md

 *   Azure Pricing Calculator
 	  * [Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator/?&ef_id=Cj0KCQjwvr6EBhDOARIsAPpqUPHPjtVqbRjubykatJR6m_x7p-TMY9WOmVU-YjF-LqNc4-ambKzOU8AaAk02EALw_wcB:G:s&OCID=AID2100131_SEM_Cj0KCQjwvr6EBhDOARIsAPpqUPHPjtVqbRjubykatJR6m_x7p-TMY9WOmVU-YjF-LqNc4-ambKzOU8AaAk02EALw_wcB:G:s&gclid=Cj0KCQjwvr6EBhDOARIsAPpqUPHPjtVqbRjubykatJR6m_x7p-TMY9WOmVU-YjF-LqNc4-ambKzOU8AaAk02EALw_wcB)

-Audit, compliance and security tools are utilized in the Campus Cloud that generate costs in every account.
+ℹ️ IMPORTANT - Audit, compliance and security tools are utilized in the Campus Cloud that generate costs in every account.
 It is important that you are aware of these costs.
 For a busy account it may be a small percentage of monthly costs.

 ## [Procure a Campus Cloud Account](#procure-a-campus-cloud-account)